-Viking wedding traditions were complex.
 Marriage was the heart of family structure in Viking culture, hence the intricate nature of Viking wedding rituals.
-Planning a wedding was so time consuming it begs the question, how do Vikings get married?
-Like, who had that much time on their hands?
-According to many of the myths and folklore historians attribute their knowledge of Viking weddings to, each tradition and ritual was deemed necessary to earn the blessings of the gods, an important step on the path to becoming a parent, and continuing the Viking bloodline.
+According to many of the myths and folklore to which historians attribute their knowledge of Viking weddings, each tradition and ritual was deemed necessary to earn the blessings of the gods, an important step on the path to becoming a parent and continuing the Viking bloodline.

 Marriage offered stability, serving as a way to control sexual activity and reproduction in the community.
-A culture with a negative historical reputation for its treatment of women actually worked quite hard to ensure relative gender equality and fair treatment of and respect for women and female sexuality.
-Much about the practices and culture is still left unknown since the Vikings didn't much of their own written culture beyond their poetic sagas, but this list explores what we know of Viking marriage rituals, ranging from weird to romantic.
+Contrary to their negative historical reputation for their treatment of women, Vikings actually worked quite hard to ensure relative gender equality and fair treatment of and respect for women.

-At the start of marriage negotiations, the groom’s family, along with legal delegates got together to determine the bride’s dowry, the groom’s financial assets, set the date of the wedding, and negotiate the wedding gift from the groom’s parents.
+At the start of marriage negotiations, the groom’s family, along with legal delegates, got together to determine the bride’s dowry and the groom’s financial assets, set the date of the wedding, and negotiate the wedding gift from the groom’s parents.

 Other considerations included appropriate accommodations, acquiring enough food and drink for all guests for the duration of the ceremony, and brewing a special ale drunk by the bride and groom as part of the ceremony.

-All these considerations sometimes put a very long time table on a wedding.
-While most ceremonies took place within a year from when all negotiations were settled, in her book Women in Old Norse Society, Jenny Jochens writes of three-year waiting periods for Vikings in Iceland, whose frequent trips to Norway made it difficult to pin down an ideal date for everyone involved.
+All these considerations sometimes put a very long timetable on a wedding.
+While most ceremonies took place within a year from when all negotiations were settled, three-year waiting periods were not uncommon for Vikings in Iceland, whose frequent trips to Norway made it difficult to pin down an ideal date for everyone involved.

-The kransen, symbolic of virginity, among other things, would be stored for the bride’s future daughter.
+The kransen, symbolic of virginity, would be stored for the bride’s future daughter.
 During the wedding ceremony, the kransen was replaced with a bridal crown.

 Throughout these preparations, women were attended by their mother, married sisters, and other married female relatives and friends.

-According to many Norse sagas, and some historians claim it to be verified by archaeological data, a groom-to-be would break into a grave in order to retrieve their family sword of an ancestor.
-Through this action, he entered death as a boy and emerged into a life a man, reborn.
+According to many Norse sagas - and some historians believe archaeological data verifies it - a groom-to-be would break into a grave in order to retrieve the family sword of an ancestor.
+Through this action, he entered death as a boy and emerged into life a man reborn.